 The land on which Edmonton is known by is located on Treaty 6 territory and a traditional meeting ground for many Indigenous populations.

 Folks from Edmonton are colloquially known as Edmontonians, representing Alberta’s capital city and the second largest population behind Calgary.

 Geographically speaking, Edmonton sits on both sides of the North Saskatchewan river and lies within the middle of the Canadian Prairies, a 2000km plain of flat grass and farm land.

 Visitors flock to the province’s capital for world-class music festivals like Folk Fest or Edmonton international fringe festival.

-Take a stroll down ‘Whyte Ave’ – the go-to hub for a lot of Edmonton’s attractions such as eclectic collection of live music, cafes and bars as well retail therapy and an impressive collection of museums and art galleries, like the Art gallery of Alberta.
+Take a stroll down ‘Whyte Ave’ – the go-to hub for a lot of Edmonton’s attractions such as eclectic collection of live music, cafes and bars as well retail therapy and an impressive collection of museums and art galleries.